yasiryagi/helpdesk/roles/storage-providers/README.md

 It most likely means your port is blocked.
 This could mean your storage-node is already running (in which case you may want to kill it unless it's as a service), or that another program is using the port.

 In case of the latter, you can specify a new port (e.g. 3001) with the `--port 3001` flag.

+## No tokens in role account
+If you try to run the storage-node without tokens to pay the transaction fee, you may at some point have tried so many times your transaction gets "temporarily banned".
+In this case, you either have to wait for a while, or use the [CLI](/tools/cli/README.md#working-groups:updateRoleAccount) tool to change your "role account".

 ## Install yarn and node on linux